tchar/ulauncher-calculate-anything/README.md

 ## Install for Albert

 Similarly to `Ulauncher` the same dependencies are are required.
+Albert changed the way extensions work, so the `__init__.py` and the default install location had to be changed.
+I modified the bash install below to what they were changed to.

 To install the extension for Albert run
 ```bash